Skip to content

 Intermittent or zoned heating

-Spaces such as bathrooms, extensions, studios, workshops, and heritage buildings often benefit from infrared heating because warmth is delivered instantly to occupied areas only.
+Spaces such as bathrooms, extensions, studios, workshops, and heritage buildings often benefit from infrared heating because warmth is delivered quickly to occupied areas only.

 Whole-home continuous heating